July 10, 2020 0 Comment

 What matters more for employees is the fact that the organization is cognizant of their efforts and is looking to acknowledge and appreciate the same.

-Whatever the budget, organizations need to make sure that the rewards system is in consonance with the expectations and interests of the employees.
+Whatever the budgets, organizations should ensure that the programs are in sync with the expectations and interests of employees.

 Studies have received that well-thought-through, planned and executed rewards on a budget can be more effective in enhancing employee motivation rather than high-value rewards.